dimazest/fc/README.rst

 =======================================

-This is a buildout, vagrant and salstack configuration for `fowler.corpora`_, a package for building and experimentic with semantic vector spaces.
+This is a buildout, vagrant and salstack configuration for `fowler.corpora`_, a package for building and experiment with semantic vector spaces.

 .. _fowler.corpora: https://github.com/dimazest/fowler.corpora/